-In her work on the Cook County Forest Preserves, she has explored the role of volunteerism, statutory language, and intergovernmental partnerships in creating the forest preserves over the past one hundred years.
-Expanding her dissertation research, Vena is currently analyzing the evolution of nature education in the Cook County forest preserves and the underlying goal of transforming local residents into responsible stewards.
+In her work on the Cook County Forest Preserves, she has explored the role of volunteerism, statutory language, and urban development in creating this metropolitan wilderness over the past one hundred years.
+Vena is currently examining how settler colonialism has structured the forest preserves since its founding.
+She is also analyzing the evolution of nature education in the forest preserves and the district’s underlying goal of transforming metropolitan residents into responsible stewards.

+Vena is committed to a fully-funded CUNY and has written about how the institution’s historic policies of free tuition and open admissions changed her mother’s life.
 Before joining the faculty of Queens College, Vena taught at Williams College, where she served as the Gaius Charles Bolin Fellow in Anthropology and Environmental Studies.
 She is a member of the New York City Bar Association’s Environmental Law Committee.

 Office: Powdermaker Rm.
 250